mobizt/Firebase-ESP32/README.md

 if (Firebase.getFile(fbdo, StorateType::FLASH, "/test/file_data", "/test.txt"))
 {
-  //FLASH.begin(); //not need to begin again due to it has been called in function.
+  // FLASH.begin(); // not need to begin again due to it has been called in function.
   File file = DEFAULT_FLASH_FS.open("/test.txt", "r");

   while (file.available())